vlingo/xoom-designer/README.md

 ## Docker Commands

-`vlingo-xoom-starter` provides nice shortcuts for interacting with Docker as follows:
+`vlingo-xoom-starter` provides nice shortcuts for interacting with Docker, from the project root folder, as follows:

 <table>
     <thead>